Joe Blanton: Amateur career

 Joe Blanton was born in Nashville, Tennessee, but grew up in Chalybeate, Kentucky.
 He graduated from Franklin-Simpson High School in 1999.
 He attended the University of Kentucky and played college baseball for the Kentucky Wildcats, with a 13–12 record from 2000 to 2002, and led the Southeastern Conference with 133 strikeouts in his final season, finishing with a 4.59 earned run average (ERA).
 In 2001 he played collegiate summer baseball in the Cape Cod Baseball League for the Bourne Braves.

 Professional career

 Minor leagues

-The Oakland Athletics selected Blanton in the first round, with the 24th overall selection, of the 2002 Major League Baseball draft, This draft was chronicled by Michael Lewis in his book, Moneyball.
+The Oakland Athletics selected Blanton in the first round of the 2002 Major League Baseball draft using a compensation pick from the New York Yankees for the signing of free agent Jason Giambi.
+This draft was chronicled by Michael Lewis in his book, Moneyball.
 In 2003, while pitching for the Kane County Cougars and the Midland RockHounds, Blanton ranked second in all of Minor League Baseball with a combined 174 strikeouts.
 The next season, he helped the Triple-A Sacramento River Cats win the Pacific Coast League Championship with an 11–8 record and a 4.19 ERA.
 He struck out 143 batters in 176 innings, tossing one complete game in 26 starts.